tshepang/blog/content/Clash of the Titans (2010).md

 I like a few of the characters:

 -   Medusa: gorgeous, yet scary
--   The Kraken: among the largest of all movie monsters I\'ve seen, complete with superb facial design
+-   The Kraken: among the largest of all movie monsters I've seen, complete with superb facial design
 -   The underworld creature that drives the boat, together with the two others pulling the ship
--   Hades: the entrance +++ when spreading his \'wings\' +++ is entrancing and the performance (Ralph Fiennes) and body movement befitting; this the movie\'s best moment
+-   Hades: the entrance +++ when spreading his 'wings' +++ is entrancing and the performance (Ralph Fiennes) and body movement befitting; this the movie's best moment

 There were also some badly-designed ones:

--   The scorpions aren\'t convincing, nor are the battles involving them
+-   The scorpions aren't convincing, nor are the battles involving them
 -   The charred-skin wizards have some presence, but what the fuck is up with look
--   The former king who got burned by Zeus\' lightning got make-up that looks like something from a B-movie; that character is not interesting too
+-   The former king who got burned by Zeus' lightning got make-up that looks like something from a B-movie; that character is not interesting too